 But what if we do not know the analyte's identify?
-If we can titrate a pure sample of the analyte, we can obtain some useful information that may help in establishing its identity.
-Because we do not know the number of protons being titrated, we let n = 1 and replace the analyte's formula weight with its equivalent weight (EW)
+If we titrate a pure sample of the analyte, we can obtain some useful information that may help us establish its identity.
+Because we do not know the number of protons that are titrated, we let n=1 and replace the analyte's formula weight with its equivalent weight (EW)

-$FW = n \times EW$
+$$FW = n \times EW$$